w3c/smartagents-workshop/README.md

     * Presentation issues such as how/what/when to transfer necessary information from the input entities (possibly the users, devices or applications) and present it to the output entities (also possibly the users, devices or applications)
     * Integration of multiple interchangeable modalities (typing, handwriting, voice, etc.)
 * Underlying technologies:
-    * Smarter dialog management model for integrating multiple applications
+    * Smarter integration of multiple applications, e.g. via Agentic AI
     * Applications/services/devices from different multiple vendors
     * Unified data format and protocols for data transfer
     * State transition management model and service lifecycle